Compliance and enforcement

 - issuing of a Penalty Infringement Notice (PIN) or on-the-spot fine

-Should you have a problem with an issue, always attempt to discuss the issue directly with the person responsible for the nuisance in order to try and achieve a solution.
+Should you have a problem or issue, always attempt to discuss the issue directly with the person responsible for the nuisance in order to try and achieve a solution.
 Give them an appropriate time frame to do something about it.
 If the situation hasn't changed after that time, it may then be necessary to contact the appropriate authority.

 - Asbestos at a business or commercial premises or a contractor conducting work - contact Workplace Health and Safety Queensland.